Palantir-SR/palantir/README.md

   (We cannot provide this due to the Qualcom license policy.)

 ## Guide

 We provide a step-by-step guide with a single video (whose index is 1).

+All the commands for the Step 2-7 must be executed inside the docker.

 ### 1. Setup
 * Clone the Palantir docker repository